playstudios/action-release-action/README.md

 >
 > More information can be found [here](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#existing-version-tags)

-An optional `tag-format` input can be provided to control the format of the tag created.
+An optional `tag-prefix` input can be provided to control the format of the tag created.

 More information can be found [here](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#tagformat)